cclogan619/Project-3_Wisdom_Learners/README.md

 ## Installation Guide

 ### Make sure all files are in the same directory.
-Utilizing VS Code, in the explorer window and the terminal below, navigate to the folder "Project 3 Master Files."
+Utilizing VS Code, in the explorer window and the terminal below, navigate to the folder "Final_staging_folder."
 From there, the User can launch this program by typing in the terminal (making sure that the terminal is navigated to the folder containing the program files) and type:

 *Streamlit run dashboard.py*